SeanBeckman/eng-practices/review/reviewer/speed.md

 The reviewer should specify which of these options they intend, if it is not otherwise clear.

-LGTM With Comments is especially worth considering when the developer and reviewer are in different time zones and otherwise the developer would be waiting for a whole day just to get "LGTM, Approval."

 ## Large CLs {#large}